Zeks/flipper/README.md

 I've made some inroads about people maybe keeping my work alive so, if the worst comes to pass, ask the maintainer of https://www.ficlab.com/ whether the backup can be put up and how soon.

 P.S.
 It's been a fun run, but I feel like I am just going to vanish soon, First from the internet and from this world soon after.
-If there is a god, I pray some people get what they deserve. (this is not a suicide notice, the timeframe covered msotly means Russia's likely disconnection from the internet)
+If there is a god, I pray some people get what they deserve. (this is not a suicide notice, the timeframe covered mostly means Russia's likely disconnection from the internet)

 # Flipper